Ratnagiri, Odisha: Monastery 1

-Monastery 1 is much the largest of the three monasteries, with an overall size of 55 square metres, including 21 square metres for the paved central courtyard.
+Monastery 1 is among the largest of the three monasteries, with an overall size of 55 square metres, including 21 square metres for the paved central courtyard.
 It had at least two storeys, but everything above the ground floor has now collapsed.
 There are 24 surviving cells on the ground floor, relatively large and probably occupied by more than one monk.
 One was used as the monastery treasury.
 They are windowless, and were fitted with wooden doors, and probably locks.
 Across the courtyard from the entrance, which has two layers of porch, is the main shrine, whose elaborately sculpted facade is now isolated in the courtyard.
 The main shrine image is a colossal seated Buddha, 12 ft high including the base, flanked by smaller standing figures of Padmapani and Vajrapani holding chamaras.
 These are in chlorite, with the Buddha carved in a number of horizontal sections.

 Monastery 1 was built in at least two major phases, the first dating to the late 8th century, and the second to the 11th or early 12th century; Donaldson prefers the early 10th century for the second phase.
 The style of sculpture differs considerably between these, and scholars have generally seen the later work as representing a decline in "both moral and artistic standards", as the later work includes some erotic scenes.

 The main entrance to the monastery is through an elaborately carved chlorite doorway set back from the main outside wall, which was faced with stone at a later stage than the original construction.
 The frame was called by Mitra "the loveliest entrance to a structural monastery in the whole of India".
 It has three main zones, the innermost "an intricate foliated arabesque pattern" with a thin vine stem undulating up it.
 Next comes a zone with stylized lotus petals, usually seen on curved surfaces, and "quite unique" as a flattened pattern.
 The outer side elements switch from green chlorite to red stone in mid-composition in the large plant scroll inhabited by playing putti (gelabai), with some bodies half in one stone and half in the other.
 Across the top lintel there was a relief of vidyadhara figures, of which only the feet remain.
 In the centre an inset guardian figure of Gaja-Laksmi, borrowed from the Hindu pantheon, runs through two zones.
 At the bottom of the sides there are two panels each with four richly but lightly dressed lay figures, one holding an umbrella.
 These are "door guardians" and the innermost figures are large males leaning on clubs; however, the overall impression of the groups is hardly intimidating.